spiceai/cookbook/hashed_partitioning/README.md

 # Hashed Partitioning with DuckDB

-This cookbook demonstrates how to use the Spice OSS runtime to accelerate a dataset into multiple partitioned DuckDB files.
+Hashed partitioning divides data across partitions using a hash function for even distribution.
+It can reduce query latency for large datasets by reducing the volume of data required for processing a query.
+This cookbook demonstrates accelerating and querying data with Spice OSS using hashed partitioning.

 ## Step 1.
 Clone the repository and navigate to the Hashed Partitioning cookbook